rc-kid/rckid/HARDWARE.md

 To enable the `AAA` mode, the charger chip simply should not be soldered.

 > If the batteries are replaced while the device is powered by USB, there is no data loss wrt timekeeping, or user information.

+> The plan is to use clip-on contacts on the batteries for lowest possible clearance, those will be added to two extra pcbs that will slide to the extended case and connected by wires to the +/- BATT terminals

 ### 3.3V Buck-Boost converters